automenta/mcr/README.md

 # Model Context Reasoner (MCR)

-The **Model Context Reasoner (MCR)** is a standalone Node.js server application designed to act as a powerful, API-driven bridge between Large Language Models (LLMs) and formal logic reasoners (specifically Prolog).
+The **Model Context Reasoner (MCR)** is a powerful, API-driven system designed to act as a bridge between Large Language Models (LLMs) and formal logic reasoners (specifically Prolog).
 It enables applications to leverage sophisticated logical reasoning capabilities by translating natural language into formal logic and managing a persistent knowledge base through stateful sessions.

 MCR is built with a "guitar pedal" philosophy: a single, plug-and-play unit that adds advanced reasoning to your AI stack with minimal setup.